wengkhing/react-starter/README.md

 - [localhost:3000](localhost:3000) => Server-side rendering entry

 Please take note that the development experience for `yarn start:ssr` is not perfect, changes on the code require to re-run the script.

+### Deployment

+Github pipeline action is written for the ease of deployment.
+Any push to master branch would trigger a prod deployment, any other branches except master would trigger a dev deployment.

+For initial setup for deployment:

+1. Update app name and region in `app.config.js`
+2. Update region in the pipeline files
+3. Create a new repository in github
+4. Add secrets (AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY) in the repository

+For manual deployment, just run `yarn deploy (dev|prod)`